 For extending existing graphics applications, a low-level graphics API seems to be the most logical choice.
-We could choose to intercept a higher level scene graph API, such as OpenInventor, however, this would severely limit the number of applications our program would be useful for.
+We could choose to intercept a higher level scene graph API, such as OpenInventor; however, this would severely limit the number of applications our program would be useful for.
 We could choose to intercept at a much lower level, such as the pixels going to the frame buffer, but this provides data in too unstructured a form, requiring expensive computer vision analysis to create any structure required for processing.
-Examples of this approach are the painterly rendering systems of Litwinowicz [11] and Hertzmann and Perlin [3].
+Examples of this approach are the painterly rendering systems of [Litwinowicz 1997] and [Hertzmann and Perlin 2000].

 Most low-level graphics APIs, including OpenGL, do not explicitly represent the geometry for full scenes at a time.
 The command stream represents a programmatic or imperative representation of the geometry: it provides a sequence of commands that, when executed in order, draw a picture of the geometry.
-In contrast, most descriptions of geometry for geometric processing algorithms, and high-level APIs (such as Renderman [20] or OpenInventor [19]) represent geometry declaratively.
+In contrast, most descriptions of geometry for geometric processing algorithms, and high-level APIs (such as Renderman [Upstill 1989] or OpenInventor [Strauss and Carey 1992]) represent geometry declaratively as triangle meshes with connectivity or subdivision surfaces, for instance.

 Our system for graphics application extension, HijackGL, operates by intercepting calls to the OpenGL graphics library under the Windows operating system.
 The system could have been equivalently implemented using another low-level graphics API such as DirectX, or under a different operating system such as UNIX.
-OpenGL has the advantage of being a very common, stable, popular, and well documented API that we are most familiar with.
+OpenGL has the advantage of being a very common, stable, popular, and well documented API that we are familiar with.